 4. Promote Employee Health

 Promoting employee mental and physical health should be a top priority of any business.
 Expanding your wellness offerings is a great place to start.
 By making your team feel supported and valued, you’ll encourage and create an environment where they can be productive and motivated.

-There are many wellness offerings that can be made available to your employees.
+Many wellness offerings can be made available to your employees.
 These include stress management programs, retirement planning services, and extra breaks to help workers decompress after a difficult installation or repair.
 You can also have snacks in your break room to help keep everyone healthy, happy, and energized.

 5. Improve Your Training Program

-If you don’t take the time to properly train an employee, they could become frustrated and may even end up quitting.
+If you don’t take the time to train an employee properly, they could become frustrated and may even end up quitting.
 Identify areas where they need to improve and help them adapt to your workplace by investing in professional development.